ResearchKit/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Setting-up-Your-Project-to-Use-ResearchKit/Setting-up-Your-Project-to-Use-ResearchKit.md

 ## Overview

-ResearchKit is an open source framework and is not shipped with native IOS.
-To use it, you can embed ResearchKit into your app as dynamic framework.
+ResearchKit is an open source framework and is not shipped with native iOS.
+To use it, you can embed ResearchKit into your app as a dynamic framework.

 ### Installation